 That night our end-of-the-road gang was joined by more friends and Marrow Quest supporters from Baton Rouge – Phil Page and Blaine & Cheri Efferson.
 We gathered at a classy New Orleans eatery where a pyromaniac cooked our dinner.

 Early the next morning we all trooped off to TV-Land where the #1 New Orleans News Host, Sally-Ann Roberts did Marrow Quest the honor of adding the 28th signature to the Silver Flash, live on-air.
 Sally-Ann is the sibling-match whose marrow donation was the needed key to saving her sister’s life.
 Sally-Ann’s sister is Robin Roberts, the co-anchor of ABC’s Good Morning America.
 Both women are passionate supporters of bone marrow donation registration.
 If they were looking over your shoulder right now as you read this blog they would urge you to contact Be The Match or the Hendrick Marrow Program and get registered.
-(Contact links at the top of this MARROWQUEST.ORG site.
 As would Jeff Haertling.
-As would Kristin Atkin.
+As would Kristin Atkin. (

 Next stop in the Big Easy: the Gayle and Tom Benson Cancer Center at Ochsner Hospital.
 To me this was a truly moving event on several levels.